 Ease of Setup

-The Breaze earned a 5 of 10 for maneuverability with two single front wheels that are easier to push and turn than the more common dual wheel variety.
-The wheels move fairly well on flat hard surfaces, but on uneven terrain, we noticed a marked decrease in ease of pushing, and it is more of a struggle to keep on your chosen course.
-The brakes are also a problem when hopping curbs, as they can catch and engage leaving you unable to roll.
+With two single front wheels that are easier to push and turn than the more common dual-wheel variety, the Graco is easier to push than some competitors.
+The wheels move reasonably well on flat hard surfaces, but on uneven terrain, we noticed a marked decrease in ease of pushing, and it is more of a struggle to keep on your chosen course.
+The brakes are also a problem when hopping curbs, as they can catch and engage, leaving you unable to roll.

-The Breaze earned a 5 of 10 for quality with average materials and construction.
-While not the worst in the bunch, this stroller uses heavier materials and has exposed connectors and rivets.
-The fabric and stitching are okay, but it can't compete higher ranking competitors.
+The Breaze uses average materials with average construction.
+While not the worst in the bunch, this stroller uses heavier materials, exposed connectors and rivets, and is on par with the Graco Nimblelite.
+The fabric and stitching are okay, but they can't compete with higher-ranking competitors.